Rome.us

 Constantine gained complete control over the west.
 One of his first acts was to issue the Edict of Milan, a toleration of all religions

-Galerius and Maximinus Daia were serving as Augustus and caesar in the east.
-However, Galerius soon died, and Maximinus and Licinius started fighting for the east’s control.
-This led to the split of the empire between them, where Licinius got the Balkans and Maximinus got Asia Minor with eastern provinces.
-Their arrangement didn’t last long, and soon they met in a fight in Thrace in 313.
+Galerius and Maximinus Daia were serving as Augustus and Caesar in the east.
+However, Galerius soon died, and Maximinus and Licinius started fighting for the East’s control.
+This led to the split of the empire between them, where Licinius got the Balkans, and Maximinus got Asia Minor with eastern provinces.
+Their arrangement didn’t last long, and soon, they met in a fight in Thrace in 313.
 Moreover, Licinius fought under the sign of the cross in that battle.

 Licinius and Constantine didn’t have good relationships.
 Moreover, Licinius married Constantine’s half-sister Constantia.
 The two men first met on the battlefield in Cibalae in 316, where Constantine defeated Licinius.
 During the following years, Licinius executed Christians and destroyed churches.
 This led Constantine to gather an army and defeat him in a second battle at Hadrianopolis.